-- 12.6.7.
-The assessment contained within this chapter has identified that construction impacts will result in no more than a short term, negligible adverse magnitude of effect to receptors (BH1 and BH2), therefore no further mitigation measures are recommended in regard to the construction phase. - 12.6.8.
-In terms of operational impacts, the assessment within this chapter has identified that the resultant impacts will be a moderate adverse significance of effect to receptor (BH1) and a minor adverse significance of effect to receptor (BH2) [final assessment to be confirmed on receipt of final LVIA data].
-As set out above in regard to the assessment of operational impacts, embedded mitigation within the EMG2 Main Site comprises extensive bunding and structural landscaping provided through a Community Park and the retention of Hyam's Lane in its existing form (with its hedgerows).
+- 12.6.11.
+The assessment contained within this Chapter has identified that construction impacts associated with the EMG2 Works will result in no more than a short term, negligible adverse magnitude of effect to receptors (BH1 and BH2), therefore no further mitigation measures are recommended in regard to the construction phase. - 12.6.12.
+In terms of operational impacts, the assessment within this Chapter has identified that the resultant impacts associated with the EMG2 Works will be a moderate adverse significance of effect to receptor (BH1) and a minor adverse significance of effect to receptor (BH2).
+As set out above in regard to the assessment of operational impacts, embedded mitigation within the EMG2 Works comprises extensive bunding and structural landscaping provided through a Community Park and the retention of Hyam's Lane in its existing form (with its hedgerows).
 The landscape planting within the Community Park will take the form of a continuous wildflower grassland with scattered scrub and trees and surface water drainage features whilst retaining its open landscape character.
 Furthermore, woodland planting is proposed at the apex and the upper slopes of the mitigation mounding; a more open mosaic of scrub on the lower slope; and a wild grassland margin towards the boundary of the application site.
-This is set out within the Parameters Plan.
-No further mitigation measures are proposed. - 12.6.9.
-BHx [section in relation to Church of St Andrew to be completed]
+This is set out within the Parameters Plan (Document DCO 2.5).
+No further mitigation measures are proposed.